 - Please let me know if you find any errors.
 There is a prize of one chocolate bar per error (to the first person who spots it) until further notice.
-Errors in question numbering do not count.
-(There are likely to be several of these!)
+Errors in question numbering (of which there are lots) do not count.

 - In the worked solutions, I've used black ink and pencil to show what I would write as an answer, with red to underline answers.
 I've used blue ink to make comments and observations as I go along.
 I've used green ink for digressions.
 I haven't (usually) re-stated key information from the question at the start of each answer, but it's good practice to do so in your own solutions.

 Section A: A3.